Who is the Youth Participation topic for?

-This page is for anyone who believes young people should have a voice in decisions that affect their future.
+This resource category is for anyone who believes young people should have a voice in decisions that affect their future.
 Whether you are a youth worker, parent or a decision-maker, this section of the Resource Pool will help get the most accurate and up-to-date information about youth participation.

 In order for a process or structure, such as a Youth Council, or a youth related activity to be regarded as a genuine example of youth participation, it needs to fulfill three conditions:

 Young people need to take part in it